StuartRiffle/ragtag-tiger/README.md

 --llm-provider replicate  --llm-model mistralai/mistral-7b-instruct-v0.2
 ```

+> **Windows trap:** &nbsp; You have to run `refreshenv` in an command prompt window after changing an environment variable to get the new value.
+This is easy to forget, and can make for some confusing error messages.

 If your inference provider is not here, there's a good chance they run an OpenAI API-compatible server somewhere anyway.
 Try this:
 ```
 --llm-provider openai  --llm-server URL  --llm-model NAME
 ```

 # RAG gauntlet